Shear-driven mixing of segregated granular materials: Framework

 Guided by the theoretical model and the numerical simulations, we next examine three key aspects of the sheared granular flow.
 First, we quantify the degree of segregation, the reciprocal quantity of the degree of mixing \cite{Danckwerts1952,TrewhelaUlloa2024}.
-Secondly, we characterise the bidisperse mixing layer and its dependence on the governing control parameters.
+Secondly, we characterize the bidisperse mixing-layer and its dependence on the governing control parameters.
 Finally, we investigate the relevant timescales of the segregation--remixing dynamics, with particular emphasis on the conditions under which the system attains maximum mixing and a stable, maximally segregated state.
-Throughout this study we analyse these quantities as functions of the particle-size ratio $R_{d}$ and the segregation P\'eclet number.
+Throughout this study we analyze these quantities as functions of the particle-size ratio $R_{d}$ and the segregation P\'eclet number.